ansys/pystk/doc/source/api/ansys/stk/core/graphics/ISurfaceShapesResult.rst

 ISurfaceShapesResult
 ====================

-.. py:class:: ISurfaceShapesResult
+.. py:class:: ansys.stk.core.graphics.ISurfaceShapesResult

    object

    Represents the boundary positions of a shape on the surface computed from by a surface shapes method.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ISurfaceShapesResult

 Overview
 --------